 Blog General

 Customer segmentation helps you truly understand your audience and tailor your marketing efforts with laser precision.
-This article will cover 21 ways you can divide your customer base into meaningful segments to craft powerful campaigns that resonate with the right people.
+This article will cover 21 customer segmentation examples to help you divide your customer base into meaningful segments and create impactful campaigns that resonate with the right audience.

 The Four Main Categories of Customer Segmentation